-Special Education is specialized instruction provided for children from birth to age 22 who qualify according to the laws and regulations outlined by the state and federal government.
+Special Education is specialized instruction provided for children from birth to age 22 who qualify accordingly to the laws and regulations outlined by the state and federal guidelines.

 Western Placer Unified School District serves students with special needs who reside within the district and are between the ages of 3 years through 22, including students attending private schools.